Nobody-Nobody1/Pascals-Triangle/README.md

 # Pascals-Triangle
 uses nCr formula to create pascals triangle

-use bash test.sh in terminal to use and change rows in DamnTriangleExecuter.py
+use bash test.sh in terminal to use and change rows in DamnTriangleExecuter.py by changing num_rows variable